Changing MX records to point to InMotion servers from third party DNS

 MX Record Details

-Record Name The name ofthe MX record will be yourdomain.com.
-(Be sure to replace 'yourdomain.com' with your actual domain name.)
+Record Name The name ofthe MX record will be example.com.
+(Be sure to replace 'example.com' with your actual domain name.)
 Also be sure to include the . at the end of the domain name as it is very important.
 TTL TTL (Time To Live) is the number of seconds the record information is kept on record before refreshing.
 14400 is standard, but you if your DNS service uses a different number, use that.
 TYPE The Type of record.
 In this case it will be MX Priority Useful if you have more than one MX record.
 0 is the highest priority and means that record will be used first.
 Servername This is the record that wil be used to send email.
-This should be set to mail.yourdomain.com.
-Note that 'yourdomain.com' should be changed to your actual domain name and the . at the end of the record is part of the record and must be present.
+This should be set to mail.example.com.
+Note that 'example.com' should be changed to your actual domain name and the . at the end of the record is part of the record and must be present.

 Now that you have made all the changes necessary and saved the new DNS settings with your DNS provider, you will need to allow for propagation time.
 This is when the DNS servers around the world allow the current information to expire.
 This can usually take from 4-24 hours.
 Once that information expires, your new information will take over and you should then be able to receive email to and from your InMotion server.